Garden Waste Collection Service FAQs

 The bins will be collected fortnightly, including bank holidays, but collections will be suspended over the two-week period that covers Christmas and New Year.

-You can put the following items in your Garden Waste bin:
+What you can put in your garden bin:

 - loose grass cuttings